Justin Timberlake: Legacy

 Timberlake has been referred to as the "President of Pop" and "Prince of Pop" by contemporary journalists.
-In a 2016 article of The Hollywood Reporter, editor Scott Feinberg stated Timberlake is "widely regarded as one of the greatest all-around entertainers in the history of show business".
+In a 2016 article in The Hollywood Reporter, editor Scott Feinberg stated Timberlake is "widely regarded as one of the greatest all-around entertainers in the history of show business".

 In 2003, Rolling Stone named him the biggest pop star of the year and featured him on the magazine's cover, declaring he was "The New King of Pop".
-For Entertainment Weekly his second studio album, FutureSex/LoveSounds, "redefined pop's cutting edge"; for Vibe it "pushed boundaries more forcefully" than works by his male contemporaries.
+For Entertainment Weekly, his second album, FutureSex/LoveSounds, "redefined pop's cutting edge"; for Vibe, it "pushed boundaries more forcefully" than works by his male contemporaries.
 Fuse TV's editor Jason Lipshutz stated it "changed the game.
 [The album] was steely and sweaty, a universal dance opus that made room for intimacy.
 It had the best first half of any pop album in 25 years.
-You have to go back to 1979 for Off the Wall, to find a pop album with a first half that matches up."
-He was ranked 66th on the VH1 100 Greatest Artists of All-Time.
+You have to go back to 1979 for Off the Wall to find a pop album with a first half that matches up."
+He was ranked 66th on the VH1 100 Greatest Artists of All Time.
 Timberlake appeared for the first time on the Time 100 list of most influential people by Time in 2007.
-In 2013, he made his second appearance on the 100 list, with Stevie Wonder writing "Justin has accomplished a lot at a young age, taking advantage of all the possibilities, and yet he's found time to give of himself too—he gets and gives back.
+In 2013, he made his second appearance on the 100 list, with Stevie Wonder writing, "Justin has accomplished a lot at a young age, taking advantage of all the possibilities, and yet he's found time to give of himself too—he gets and gives back.
 He has a spirit.
 He does God's work through using the most of his talent."